burakkarabekir/IngCase/README.md

 ### API Key

-To run the application you need to supply an API key from [Github](https://github.com/settings/tokens).
-When you get the key please add following variable to your local environment.
+An API key should be obtained from [Github](https://github.com/settings/tokens) to run the application without daily request limitations.
+When you get the key please add the following variable to your local environment.

 # API